jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

 ### IBM Cloud Account

 You will need an IBM Cloud account to create the IBM Watson services used in this lab.
-[Sign up](https://ibm.biz/start-tjbot-lab) for or [log in](https://ibm.biz/start-tjbot-lab) to your IBM Cloud.
+[Sign up](https://ibm.biz/start-tjbot-lab) for or [log in](https://ibm.biz/start-tjbot-lab) to IBM Cloud.

 ## 1. Train TJBot to listen, converse, and speak